tale-toul/Harbor/ansible/Readme.md

 The next task installs docker and docker compose.

 The next taks startes and enables the docker service.

+Then comes a block that creates the directory to put the registry certificate, and copies it inside.
+The directory must be created in /etc/docker/certs.d/ and the its name must be the same we use to connect to the server.
+This block is only executed on the bastion host **when: inventory_hostname == bastion_name**

 ### Set up the registry host